ndumisombete/iqbusinessregistrationUI/README.md

 you may get the following error

-An unhandled exception occurred: Cannot find module '@angular-devkit/build-angular/package.json'
+An unhandled exception occurred: Cannot find module '@angular-devkit/build-angular/package.json'.

 please run this command : npm install --save-dev @angular-devkit/build-angular to as dev dependency.

-This is the package to build an Angular application, now a required dependency in your CLI projects
+This is the package to build an Angular application, now a required dependency in your CLI projects.

+After all the above steps you should start seeing the form to submit to the server when you run ng serve.

+In case you still getting more issues please feel free to contact me direct at 0731230109 or send an email to xmbete@gmail.com.

 Development server